jCodingStuff/DataMadness/Script.md

 We observe that `healthy` and `vegetarian` appear to show the most consistently high popularity so we decide we will use these.

-## Name for the recipe (34s)
+## Name for the recipe (31s)

 Our next step is deciding the name.
 We thought about going for 'The best recipe ever' but decided to go for something a bit more descriptive.

-We  analyze the names of the most and least succesful recipes.
-We measured this using two metrics, popularity (measured as number of votes), and positive popularity (measured as average rating).
+We  analyze the names of the most and least succesful recipes using two metrics, popularity (measured as number of votes), and positive popularity (measured as average rating).

-> Display `boxplot.png`

-We then split recipes into two groups consisting of the bottom and top quartiles for each of these metrics and explore which words are most characteristic of each.

 > Display `name_popularity_good`.png, `name_popularity_bad.png`,  `name_ppopularity_bad.png` and  `name_ppopularity_bad.png`.
 In a grid.
 If you want you can point at the words I am mentioning while I do.